Chapter Introduction

 Says the Lord of hosts.
 (Zechariah 4:6)

 The oil was a picture of the Holy Spirit supplied to the lamps and sustaining the light upon the lampstand.
-It wasn't about Zerubbabel, it was about the light of the Lord.
+It wasn’t about Zerubbabel; it was about the light of the Lord.
 The supply of oil did not rely on men.
-It was a living, constant source for the light.
+It was a living, constant source of light.
 Zerubbabel was simply a lampstand to hold the light for the world to see.

-The seven lampstands here serve a utility purpose of holding the light up for the world to see.
+The seven lampstands John saw were to serve the utility purpose of holding the light up for the world to see.
 They are not the light, are not the source of the light.
-They are honored by being able to hold it up.
+They are honored for their willingness and ability to hold it up.
+They shouldn’t be honored in and of themselves.

 But that you may know that the Son of Man has power on earth to forgive sins”—then He said to the paralytic, “Arise, take up your bed, and go to your house.
 (Matthew 9:6)

-Jesus appeared among his churches as the high priest.
+This provided a link of Jesus to the Old Testament Yahweh, the Father.
+Jesus was clothed in a garment down to the feet.
+He had a golden belt or sash around His chest.
+This is His priestly garment.
 The long garment speaks of great status and authority.
-However, the Sash Jesus wore doesn't have a few threads of Gold like a priest, but this sash is completely gold.
-This is Jesus the High Priest; the source of light tending to His church.
+However, the Sash Jesus wore didn't have a few threads of Gold like a priest's, but this sash was completely gold.
+This is Jesus the High Priest, the source of light tending to His church.

-His voice, the roar of many waters – think of Niagra falls.
-This again points toward the Old Testament, but this time Ezekiel.
+His voice, the roar of many waters – think of Niagra Falls.
+This again points toward the Old Testament.
 Some see the rushing waters as the voice speaking to the nations.

 Afterward he brought me to the gate, the gate that faces toward the east.
 And behold, the glory of the God of Israel came from the way of the east.
 His voice was like the sound of many waters; and the earth shone with His glory.
 It was like the appearance of the vision which I saw—like the vision which I saw when I came to destroy the city.
 The visions were like the vision which I saw by the River Chebar; and I fell on my face.
 (Ezekiel 43:1-3)